Azure/iot-hub-device-update-yocto/README.md

     ```shell
     git clone --branch $adu_release http://github.com/azure/meta-raspberrypi-adu
     ```
     3. (optional) If you're planning on using delta updates you can checkout the `meta-iot-hub-device-update-delta` layer that integrates that functionality into that agent.
-Please read the `README.md` if you want to know more.
+Please read the you can read more [here](https://learn.microsoft.com/azure/iot-hub-device-update/delta-updates) on learn.ms.com and [here](http://github.com/azure/meta-iot-hub-device-update-delta) within the meta-layer repository if you want to know more.
     ```shell
     git clone --branch $adu_release http://github.com/azure/meta-iot-hub-device-update-delta
     ```